For the admission to the master course Distributed Software Systems

 The entrance exam is a written exam with a duration of 90 minutes that will take place at TU Darmstadt.
 The exam consists of questions that cover entrance competences defined in the implementation terms for the master course Distributed Software Systems at TU Darmstadt.

-- Short description of course contents relevant for the entrance exam to the summer term 2017 (only the courses addressed in the book recommendations will be covered in the exam)
+- Short (wird in neuem Tab geöffnet) of course contents relevant for the entrance exam (only the courses addressed in the book recommendations will be covered in the exam) description

 The examination board of the department decides, based on the results of the exam, whether the applicant has the required competences for an admission to the study program.